AliceNguyen09/Personal-project/Project4-Store-sales_analysis/README.md

 GROUP BY Age
 ORDER BY Revenue DESC;
 ```
-The script calculates the revenues by each age group and sort by revenues from high to low.
+The script calculates the revenues by each age group and sort by revenues from high to low.<br/>
 Result:
 |Revenue | Age |
 |----------|----------|